infinum/eightshift-forms/docs/php/filters/validation.md

-# Filters Validation
+# Validation filters

 This document will provide you with the code examples for forms filters used in validation.

 ## Force mimetype validation from filesystem values
-By default, mimetypes are validated from the filesystem mimetype.
+By default, mime-types are validated from the filesystem mimetype.
 However, in case the file is not present on the filesystem for any reason, this will fall back to the POST-provided mimetype.

 Using this filter, you can force Eightshift Forms to fail every file upload where it can't validate the mimetype from the filesystem.